agatakolohe/GoinOffGrid/Proposal.md

   3. Email
   4. Phone Number
 - Capability to send email to emergency contact with form information provided by hiker
 - Capability for user to add they have completed their hike and safely returned.
+(Done with button//does work still?)
 - Capability to send email to emergency contact when the hiker has added their safe return
 - Capability to schedule an email to send to the emergency contact if hiker has not logged their hike completion and the hike has exceeded specified duration and provide next step instructions.